gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy rolled her eyes.
-"Cuz they naffled your gear an' then the blockhouse just happens to blow up an' then the critters that takes care o' the town's sewers an' all just happen to be friends o' yours an' now you got your stuff back?
+"Cuz they naffled your gear an' then the blockhouse just happens to blow up an' then the critters that take care o' the town's sewers an' all just happen to be friends o' yours an' now you got your stuff back?
 I ain't *stupid*," she finished disgustedly.